EnderASz/Salt/README.md

 As you can see, all functions either start with `public` or `private`, showing their avaibility for other modules.
 The main function is always `public`.
 The `print` function is a global function always imported into your module.

-Next, to run the program you need to compile it first.
+To run a Salt program you need to compile it first.
 This can be done using `saltc` (or whatever other compiler you are using).
 The `-o` flag defines the output of the compiler.
-After that, run it using `svm`.
+To run a compiled program use `svm`.

 ```bash
 $ saltc ./hello.salt -o hello.scc